 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitiser and the electric toothbrush.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked British fashion designer Anya Hindmarch about the Japanese boiled-egg holder, the salt tin, and the Cadbury’s chocolate she can’t live without.

 I wear them every day, and they’re just beautifully made.
 I sit on them, drop them, trump on them, and they’re absolutely no worse off.
 They’re beautiful, quality frames.
 I think I have worn them all of my life, actually.
 Not only are they hand-made but they’re quite individual.
 I think when it comes to face furniture, everyone sees it every day, so it’s good if it makes you feel special.
 They’re quite heavy, round tortoiseshell.
 I would call them irregular looking; they almost look hand-made.

 I like to bring my lunch to work.
 I never have time to go out.
 I have this egg holder I got from an amazing shop called Tokyo Hands in Japan, it’s for boiled eggs and it looks like this little weebley-wobbley man, it’s lovely.
 It’s the shape of an egg, with a screw in the middle that you unscrew and the top just comes right off.
 It’s rather cute.
 [Editor’s note: Tokyo Hands don’t sell to the UK.
 Here’s a similar one we found online].

 It’s not the old dynamo ones that people had back in the day.
 It’s a smart labeller.
 You type out the label and you press print and it just prints it on a white label.
 I label everything, perhaps due to a lack of control elsewhere.
 It really does make me feel completely better.
 It’s not just work, either.
 I label everything, I’d label my children if i could.